Pages

 As the main character, Troika is great.
 He's well aware of his mission and purpose in life and is never afraid to stand up for what he believes in or sacrifice his morals.
 He's honest, true, and kind - very unlike the majority of the other dragons in the book!
 Leaf is another interesting character.
 Like Troika, she's an outcast, not quite fitting in at home.
 She did get on my nerves a little at times, but for the most part, she was a stubborn yet plucky character.

 The descriptions and world-building in this book are outstanding.
 The author expertly crafts a fantasy world so realistic that you can almost see it in front of your eyes.
-The location and description are weaved together perfectly - the setting is the real stand out feature of this book.
+The location and description are weaved together perfectly - the setting is the real stand-out feature of this book.

 By contrast, however, I felt that the plot is what let this book down.
 There was nothing actually wrong with it, per se, but it just wasn't interesting enough to fully hold my attention throughout.
 I felt that at the beginning the storyline took far too long to actually get going, meandering about all over the place instead of focusing on the real meat of the story.